 So, here’s what I consider a success story.

-A woman I know who is familiar with my experience she was concerned about blood in her urine.
+A woman I know who is familiar with my experience said she was concerned about blood in her urine.

 “Remembering what you said,” she told me, “I saw my doctor.”